renatawong/renatawong.github.io/_pages/about.md

 ---

-## How to join us

-If you are a **master's student** working in one of our research areas under the supervision of Prof. Renata Wong, you will become a research assistant at the lab.

-**Bachelor’s students** are encouraged to form a team of four and consult with us about potential research topics for their capstone project.

-If you are interested in pursuing a **PhD** in quantum computing, please contact us to inquire about available opportunities.

----

 ## UN proclaims 2025 as the International Year of Quantum Science and Technology

 ![2025 - UN International Year of Quantum Science and Technology](images/UN-international-year-of-quantum.webp)